-This series of tutorials are useful for any new student preparing to start a research assignment.
+This series of tutorials is useful for any new student preparing to start a research project.

 From Assignment to Research Question

 After viewing the tutorial, you will know how to: